OpenProducer/newspack-platform/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.72.0 =

+**Enhanced**

+* Update documentation URLs.
+See [#4935](https://github.com/google/site-kit-wp/issues/4935).
+* Use alternate `viewContext` for non-authenticated users.
+See [#4814](https://github.com/google/site-kit-wp/issues/4814).
+* Implement modified snippet toggle component for enhanced AdSense setup flow.
+See [#4761](https://github.com/google/site-kit-wp/issues/4761).

+**Fixed**

+* When Analytics is gathering data, ensure "gathering data" is shown under All Users in the All Traffic widget.
+See [#5007](https://github.com/google/site-kit-wp/issues/5007).
+* Ensure WordPress dashboard notices appear in Site Kit.
+See [#4998](https://github.com/google/site-kit-wp/issues/4998).
+* Don't show the "gathering data" blue box CTA on the Admin Bar.
+See [#4986](https://github.com/google/site-kit-wp/issues/4986).
+* Fix styling issues with table view on mobile when no results are available.
+See [#4982](https://github.com/google/site-kit-wp/issues/4982).
+* Prevent selection of metrics in the Search Traffic widget when gathering data.
+See [#4967](https://github.com/google/site-kit-wp/issues/4967).
+* Disable All Traffic pie chart tabs when in gathering or zero data state.
+See [#4961](https://github.com/google/site-kit-wp/issues/4961).
+* Ensure consistent alignment of content in data blocks.
+See [#4946](https://github.com/google/site-kit-wp/issues/4946).
+* Fix gathering data message appearing too early on chart components.
+See [#4945](https://github.com/google/site-kit-wp/issues/4945).
+* Fix display of special characters used in the site title.
+See [#4852](https://github.com/google/site-kit-wp/issues/4852).

 = 1.71.0 =